CodeKarmaDev/fo-mason/README.md

 ## Experimenting

-You can begin experimenting by cloning the repo and hosting the `test/` folder with something like [live-server](https://www.npmjs.com/package/live-server).
+You can experiment by cloning the repo and hosting the `demo/` folder with something like [live-server](https://www.npmjs.com/package/live-server).

+Use `npm run demo` to apply your changes to the styling in the demo.

 This tool was built with some of the newer sass features available in [DartSass](https://sass-lang.com/dart-sass).
 If your using [LibSass](https://sass-lang.com/libsass) then you will need to make some adjustments or install a DartSass package.
+Unfortunately as of writing this, the live sass compiler available in vscode uses LibSass.
+Jekyll and Rails also currently uses LibSass.